ingochris/github-for-developers-7/Chris-Ngo.md

-Create bios for this project
+Create bios for this project.

-BTW you should add your favorite color
+Your favorite color.